Why GIS is a promising career path

 - Forest Planning: If you’re passionate about the environment and would like to advance your career by involving yourself with a federal or state forest.
 The US Forest Service manages 193 million acres and is required to inform internal and external stakeholders within this process.
 This class is for those that want to learn how GIS is implemented in large scale plans.

 - Leveraging UAV (drone) Data for Environmental Projects: Would you like to gain field data collection skills within the UAV industry that is rapidly growing to a projected $64B annual spend?
-Bootcamp GIS shows you how to be the Drone/GIS expert and generate value for your environmental projects.
+Certificate in GIS online shows you how to be the Drone/GIS expert and generate value for your environmental projects.

 With an expected growth to 14.5 billion in 2025, it is clear that GIS is involved in every piece of decision management of our society.
 This is because it is easy to make decisions when you can see what is happening where.
 This tech focus can be an add-on to your studies no matter what field you are in.
-So grab your health, environment, or business data and begin to hone your GIS analysis and architect skills.
+So grab your health, environment, or business data and earn a GIS certificate with GIS analysis and architect skills.
 This will make you integral to your organization’s business missions.